Cycling in Boston: History

 At the end of the 19th century, cycling was especially popular in Boston, and Outing Magazine at the time described Boston as "the bicycling paradise of America".
 The city's cyclists were pivotal in the formation of the national organization League of American Wheelmen, and Massachusetts had the largest per capita membership in the league in the 1890s and the largest percentage of women members.

 Bike sharing

-Bluebikes, the city's bicycle sharing system was launched on July 28, 2011, originally named Hubway, with 610 bicycles and 60 stations in the City of Boston.
-Later, the system was expended to Brookline, Cambridge, and Somerville.
-As of September 2016, the system has deployed 158 stations with a fleet of over 1,461 bikes.
-PBSC Urban Solutions, a company based in Montreal, Quebec, Canada, supplies bikes and docking stations.
+Bluebikes (named Hubway until 2018) launched as the city's bicycle sharing system on July 28, 2011 with 610 bicycles and 60 stations in the City of Boston.
+The system expanded to Brookline, Cambridge, and Somerville the following year.
+In subsequent years, docks were introduced in Arlington, Chelsea, Everett, Malden, Medford, Newton, Revere, Salem, and Watertown.
+By the end of 2024, Bluebikes had deployed 5,500 bikes and 520 stations.
+PBSC Urban Solutions, a company based in Montreal, Quebec, Canada, supplied bikes and docking stations.

 The system is operated by Motivate.
-As of October 2014, it had more than 12,500 annual members, and an over 2.5 million trips have been taken by Hubway riders since 2011 launch.
+In 2024, it had more than 29,000 annual members, with over 4.7 million trips system-wide.

-From May 9, 2018, the system was rebranded Bluebikes following a marketing deal with Blue Cross Blue Shield of Massachusetts.
+From May 9, 2018, the system was rebranded as Bluebikes following a marketing deal with Blue Cross Blue Shield of Massachusetts.

-Bike sharing companies Lime and Spin won a contract from the Metropolitan Area Planning Council to introduce dockless rentals to certain suburbs in summer 2018.
-Lime was already operating in Malden, and the MAPC system expands dockless rentals to Arlington, Bedford, Belmont, Chelsea, Everett, Malden, Medford, Melrose, Milton, Needham, Newton, Revere, Waltham, Watertown, and Winthrop.
-Dockless bikes are excluded from the Hubway operating area because that system has an exclusive contract with Boston, Brookline, Cambridge, and Somerville.